Camp Lejeune: Past Water Contamination

 From the 1950s through the 1980s, people living or working at the U.S. Marine Corps Base Camp Lejeune, North Carolina, were potentially exposed to drinking water contaminated with industrial solvents, benzene, and other chemicals.

-Veterans and family members who served on active duty or resided at Camp Lejeune for 30 days or more between Jan.
-1, 1957 and Dec.
-31, 1987 may be eligible for medical care for 15 health conditions:
+You may be eligible for VA health benefits if you served on active duty (Veterans) or resided (family members) at Camp Lejeune for 30 days or more between August 1, 1953 and December 31, 1987:

 Veteran health care

 If you're already enrolled in VA health care, contact your local VA health care facility to receive care.

 Not yet enrolled?
 Apply online or call 1-877-222-8387 for help.
 Inform VA staff that you served on active duty at Camp Lejeune for at least 30 days during the covered time period.

 VA is reimbursing family members for eligible out-of-pocket medical expenses related to the 15 covered conditions.
 We can only pay for treatment after you have received payment from all your other health plans.